emilymnl/DAT250/dat250-expass2.md

 ```
 I commented the last line out because that is what TA suggested me to use as path, but for me it still did not fix things (rather it made my verification mess up.
 So when I put in that last line and type `java org.apache.derby.tools.sysinfo` it will say `-bash: java: command not found`.

-It might be that I messed up the tutorial somewhere early on, maybe the configurations are wrong or if those UNIX command that are stated from the tutorial only works for UNIX Korn Shell (it says UNIX Korn Shell some places in the tutorial and some places it just says UNIX) and not UNIX Bash (that I use).
+It might be that I messed up the tutorial somewhere early on, maybe the configurations are wrong or if those UNIX command that are stated from the tutorial only works for UNIX Korn Shell (it says UNIX Korn Shell some places in the tutorial and some places it just says UNIX) and not UNIX Bash that I use.
+Because of all these pending issues, I have only come this far, even though starting not too late with the experiment.
+I spent days looking for a solution, asking around, trying all types of alternative solutions from Google etc. without luck so here I am.